UNDERSTANDING EESG MATERIALITY

 Our EESG performance depends largely on our ability to effectively identify, manage and communicate the risks and opportunities of relevant EESG topics to our internal and external stakeholders.
 We designed our Corporate Responsibility website to be a central and accessible location for disclosures on EESG topics that influence our company.

-Strong management and oversight of ESG topics, together with transparency and accountability regarding areas for improvement, help drive us forward as a company.
+Strong management and oversight of EESG topics, together with transparency and accountability regarding areas for improvement, help drive us forward as a company.

 The purpose and value of our materiality review include: